DAMIOTF/Approximately-Up-Unlock-All-MOD-DEMO/README.md

 ## Installation

 1. Download Mod files -> [releases](https://github.com/DAMIOTF/Approximately-Up-MOD/releases/tag/Release)
-2. Install MelonLoader first (link above).
+2. Install MelonLoader ver: v0.7.1 Open-Beta first (link above).
 3. Open your game folder.
 4. Go to the `Mods` folder (create it if it does not exist).
 5. Copy the mod `.dll` files into the `Mods` folder.